10 Years Later: Who's the GOAT of Data Catalogs?

 What do we mean by everyone?
 We mean the usual suspects, of course: data scientists & engineers, IT leaders, analysts, CIOs, and CDOs… But we also mean the people who have been excluded from critical access to data for too long: business users within all parts of the enterprise, from finance and marketing to operations and HR.
 As more organizations seek to use data as a strategic asset, more people will need to be included to realize the promise of a data culture.

 Today, more than 25% of the Fortune 100 use Alation to do just that.
-Tomorrow, we seek to expand our vision and values to drive success and value to even more businesses.
+Tomorrow, we seek to expand our vision and values to.

 Choices abound.
 There are legacy players, new entrants, and scrappy startups.
 But when it comes time for your business to pick a data catalog, ask yourself this: do I want to partner with a “good enough” catalog?
 Or do I go with the GOAT?